graphql/graphql-scalars/scalars/new-scalar.md

 maintainers will verify that the template has been completed, but note that the correctness of the specification is the responsibility of the original contributor.

+## Immutable specifications

+A new version of a Custom Scalar specification should have a new scalar name, such as `<scalar-name>2`, `<scalar-name>3`, and so on.
+Specification semantics must not change, as they are publicly available reference documents.

+We will permit small edits which do not change specification semantics, such as typo fixes.